saintybalboa/react-demo/README.md

 # React demo

-React demo shares my journey on learning how to build a basic universal web app with react.
+React demo shares a journey on learning how to build a basic universal web app with react.
 The following areas are covered:

+- Setup for local development

 - Server-side rendering